Free Personal Horoscope and Lucky Numbers

 You can't be two signs by being a "cusper." :-) It does make a huge difference to know which sign you are in.

-If you're unsure which sign you are, I'll look it up for you.
 I will need your birth time (essential), birth day, location of birth.

 Please include those three items in the PayPal box: "Add special instructions to the seller."

 From astrologer Marilyn Muir

 Astrologically, "cusp" is a common word that is used for both signs and houses.
 A sign cusp is that point where the end of a sign gives way to the beginning of the next sign.
 A house cusp is the degree, sign and minute of the dividing line between houses at a specific earthly longitude and latitude.
 Let us take a moment to back up and understand some basics before we attempt to move forward.

 There are no fences in space to create a clear demarcation (of space) dedicated to a sign, they just run into one another at a somewhat obscure meeting point.
 The constellations are of irregular length (longitude) but the corresponding signs are thought to have an average of 30 degrees each (who made up these conflicting rules?).
 I doubt if it could get much "spacier" than this but I can tell you from personal experience that the 12 sign zodiacal system does work.